KNIME logo

 Normalization

-Normalization is the process of scaling individual data points to have a standard range, often between 0 and 1.
-It improves the performance of machine learning algorithms.
+Normalization is the process of scaling data to fall within a standard range—often between 0 and 1—or to have a standard distribution, as required by some machine learning algorithms.

 Numeric prediction

-Numeric prediction is a process for predicting a numerical value based on input data.
-Techniques include regression analysis and time series forecasting.
+Numeric prediction refers to predicting a continuous numerical value based on input data.

 Numpy